 On the Ameli website, in the section “Adresses et contacts“

-> Click on “Sélectionner votre Caisse”, provide your French postcode to find the relevant CPAM address.
+> Click on “Sélectionner votre Caisse”, and provide your French postcode to find the relevant CPAM address.

 > Click on “Confirmer” and you will see the postal address where you should send your affiliation document.
 Keep the address, as you will also use it to send your first reimbursement claims.